 - Students must have both an overall and a program GPA of at least 3.0.
 Graduate credits in which a grade lower than a C- has been earned will not be counted toward a degree; however, these lower grades will be reflected in the student’s grade point average.
 All credits attempted within a given program will be counted toward the GPA, even if credits for a particular course will not be counted toward program completion requirements.

-- Note: Programs may have stricter requirements than required of the School of Graduate Studies; students should review their official program plan for information.
+- Note: Programs may have stricter requirements; students should review their official program plan for information.

 - Graduate students are allowed seven years from the date of admission into a master’s program to complete degree requirements.

 - No more than 12 credits can be transferred into a master’s degree program.